Los Angeles Struggles to Curb Brazen and Violent Street TakeoversLos Angeles Struggles to Curb Brazen and Violent Street Takeovers

 Posters of street racing offenders and victims are displayed next to race cars in Santa Ana, Calif., on April 29, 2022.
 John Fredricks/The Epoch Times

-Beyond expanding and enhancing law enforcement, L.A.
-County Department of Youth Development Director David Carroll said any solution will need to provide opportunities for would-be thrill seekers.
+Beyond expanding and enhancing law enforcement, David Carroll, the LA County Department of Youth Development director, said any solution will need to provide opportunities for would-be thrill seekers.

 “You can’t arrest and fine your way out of it,” Carroll told the board of supervisors in July, expressing concern for several-thousand-dollar spectator fines, which for a young person “might as well be $1 million.”

-He noted young offenders go to takeovers because “it’s something to do,” a place where people seek community, recognition and admiration.
-“And there is an adrenaline rush.”
+He said young offenders go to takeovers because “it’s something to do,” a place where people seek community, recognition and admiration.
+“And there is an adrenaline rush,” Carroll said.

 “They want to see something that’s going to draw them in.
 People love horsepower.
-People want to see cars spinning like that.”
+People want to see cars spinning like that,” he said.

-In its July report to the board of supervisors, LASD said engagement with participants “has revealed limited interest in using safer alternatives” like the Irwindale Speedway or several others that already exist in the region.
+In its July report to the board of supervisors, LASD said engagement with participants “has revealed limited interest in using safer alternatives” such as the Irwindale Speedway or several others that already exist in the region.

 Since first visiting with his father and uncle as a child, Galaz has watched the track at Terminal Island—between the neighborhoods of Wilmington and San Pedro—open and close nearly a dozen times.
-Reopening, he said, would fill the need for a space near takeover hotspots like Carson and Compton.
+Reopening, he said, would fill the need for a space near takeover hotspots such as Carson and Compton.

-But some doubt reopening the track will have any impact on what is essentially a culture threaded around lawlessness and crime.
+But some doubt that reopening the track would have any impact on what is essentially a culture threaded around lawlessness and crime.

-“This idea of opening the track on Terminal Island, the people that go to these, they’re not going to want to pay to upgrade their cars legally to go [there],” said one Compton resident at the July board meeting.
+“This idea of opening the track on Terminal Island, the people that go to these, they’re not going to want to pay to upgrade their cars legally to go [there],” one Compton resident at the July board meeting said.

 “They’re not going to be happy sitting on the stands, watching donuts—no, they want to be at the intersections, that’s the thrill, breaking the law, committing these crimes and being in the middle of the intersection.”